CarolineDelva/MissionsToMars-Web-Scraping-and-Document-Databases/README.md

 ### Mars Weather

-* Visit the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
-Save the tweet text for the weather report as a variable called `mars_weather`.
+* The latest Mars weather tweet on the [Mars Weather twitter account](https://twitter.com/marswxreport?lang=en) and saved as a variable called `mars_weather`.

 ```python
 # Example: